City of Spokane Valley Logo

 Source: Washington Office of Financial Management, 2025

 Exhibit 2.
-Racial and Ethnic Composition, Spokane Valley & Spokane County, 2024
+Household Income, Spokane Valley & Spokane County, 2024

 Exhibit 3.
 Age, Spokane Valley & Spokane County, 2015, 2024